hminooei/hminooei.github.io/_posts/2020-04-14-clickbaits1.md

 **Note**
 - The complete code for this post can be found at https://github.com/hminooei/DSbyHadi/blob/master/blog/clickbait_transfer_learning.ipynb
 It's recommended to run this notebook in Google Colab.
-- that this one solution, please refer to the next posts for other possible solutions!
+- For other solutions for this problem, please refer to the next posts.
-- The dataset was originally taken from Kaggle https://www.kaggle.com/amananandrai/clickbait-dataset
+- The dataset was originally taken from Kaggle https://www.kaggle.com/amananandrai/clickbait-dataset.